Cost of LivingUpdated May 2026

 Share:XFLRWE

-If you're comparing cost of living costs across cities, Akron lands right near the national average — within a few percentage points of what most Americans pay.
-That positions this OH smaller city squarely in the middle of the pack.
+If you're comparing cost of living across cities, Akron is genuinely affordable here — about 18% below what most Americans pay.
+That positions this OH smaller city as one of the more affordable options nationally.
 The local economy — one of America's genuine bargain markets, where a median income buys a comfortable life — is a key reason why.
 Below, we break down exactly what drives these numbers.

 Typical Cost Range in Akron